KjeldSchmidt/clarity-website/data-mesh-resources.md

 nav-menu: true
 ---

 **Data Mesh Accelerate Workshop**
-A workshop guide by Paulo Caroli and Steve Upton.
+A workshop outline by Paulo Caroli and Steve Upton.

 When an organisation actually wants to commit to a Data Mesh strategy, there are important decisions to be made and goals to be aligned.
 A core tenant of the